 For Career Development Awards such as NIHR Global Research Professorships, applicants should refer to the specific scheme guidance on research training and development.

-External intervention costs
+External intervention costs (where applicable)

 If the proposed research requires an intervention to be delivered in the LMIC it is you are permitted to claim for External Intervention Costs (EIC) that are in excess of standard care provided in that local setting.